andreas-soroko/sorovi.validation/README.md

 ResultOn(myVar, "custom_name");
 ```

-each validation function will thrown a ValidationException with a `type` and `message`
+each validation function will throw a ValidationException (when ThrownOn is used) with a `type` and `message`
 these can be found here [ErrorMessage](sorovi.Validation/Common/ErrorMessage.cs) [ValidationType](sorovi.Validation/Common/ValidationType.cs)